Apoorva64/prog-sys/td01/readme.md

 We call the sort function of the imported sort file (either bubble, insertion, merge or quick).

-Each sort file has the sort(int list[], int size) function that implements it's sort algorithm.
+Each sort file has the sort(int list[], int size) function that implements its sort algorithm.

 And at last we print the total time it took.